AlexRogalskiy/bash-cd/README.md

 Once `./apply.sh install` is triggered, it first compiles a list of APPLICABLE_SERVICES which are attached to the current host - for this reasons it is best to identify the hosts by primary ip addresses, i.e. the most stable ip addresses which are visible on the whole enivronment, e.g. your environment's private network.

+For all APPLICABLE_SERVICES it checks whether the setup_ function has been modified and if it did, it applies the new setup to the system.

-The next thing it does, it uses a dry build and checksum to determine which services are __actually affected__ and need to be built and re-installed.
+The next thing it does, it uses a dry build and checksum the output diff to determine which services are __actually affected__ and need to be built and re-installed.
 When it has the list of AFFECTED_SERVICES, it  builds them again but this time against the root of the filesystem `/` followed by invoking the install_ function for each service.

-Each target machine has to be configured first time with the `./env/setup.sh` which you can modify to install required system packages that you will be using for your builds.
-Whenever this script is modified, the webhook will run it again automatically afterwards if you need to evolve your setup.
-When this happens, a clean install is also triggered without incrementailiy - everything is fully built and installed again.

 Environment is described in `./env/var.sh` and must define specific variables and arrays to describe the hosts, services and which hosts are the individual services attached to.